hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 2.6.0 =
+* Tested with WooCommerce 7.4.
-* Fixed error during login with WordPress < 5.4
+* Fixed error during login with WordPress < 5.4.

 = 2.5.1 =
-* Fixed fatal error with WordPress < 6.1
+* Fixed fatal error with WordPress < 6.1.

 = 2.5.0 =
 * Tested with WooCommerce 7.3.